yrykhter/go_app/README.md

 - Update naming for vars
 - Add Jaeger
 - Add FluxCD - ???
+- Configure Traefik as load balancer
+- Do I need cert-manager ???
 - Add code to app tha can create rows in db
 - Add secret for db access
 - Add Vault to keep secrets